 |Palma Futuro: Preventing and Reducing Child Labor and Forced Labor in Palm Oil Supply Chains

 This project works to improve the implementation of social compliance systems that promote acceptable conditions of work and prevent or reduce child and forced labor in palm oil supply chains in Colombia and Ecuador.
 It will also disseminate best practices for social compliance systems in these and other palm oil producing countries, particularly Brazil and Peru.

 |Colombia, Ecuador||Partners of the Americas||$6,000,000||01/01/2019||12/31/2022|

-The Sakriya project (Sakriya means “active”) works to build the capacity of Nepalese civil society to more effectively detect and combat forced child labor and other labor abuses in Nepal’s brick, embroidery, and carpet weaving sectors.
+The Sakriya project (Sakriya means “active” in Hindi) works to build the capacity of Nepalese civil society to more effectively detect and combat forced child labor and other labor abuses in Nepal’s brick, embroidery, and carpet weaving sectors.
 It leverages partnerships across Nepal’s child protection networks to facilitate access to services for survivors of labor abuses and to reduce the risk that adults and children will be forced into harmful work in these sectors.

 |Promoting Better Understanding of Indicators to Address Forced Labor and Labor Trafficking in Peru

 This project supports the Peruvian government and other labor stakeholders to build their capacity to prevent, detect, and eliminate forced labor and labor trafficking from workplaces in Peru.
 By bringing together the Ministry of Labor, regional and local governments, law enforcement officials, and the judiciary branch, the project aims to encourage better enforcement through consultation and consensus building.